-(1) The Members’ Assembly determines the guidelines for the work of the Kolleg.
+(1) The Members’ Assembly determines the guidelines for the Kolleg’s work.
 It sets the annual budget.
 It receives the Director’s annual report and the annual accounts and approves the acts of the Director.
 It appoints an auditor who examines the annual accounts.

-(2) The Members’ Assembly elects the Director, the Academic Advisory Board and the Permanent Fellows and Long-Term Fellows (Article 9) of the Kolleg in accordance with the following provisions.
+(2) The Members’ Assembly elects the Director, the Academic Advisory Board and the Permanent Fellows (article 9) of the Kolleg in accordance with the following provisions.

-(3) The ordinary Members’ Assembly is convened each year by the Director.
-The invitation to the meeting, together with the agenda, must reach the members at least four weeks before the meeting.
+(3) The ordinary Members’ Assembly is summoned in writing by the Director to convene each year.
+The invitation to the meeting, together with the agenda, must be sent to the members at least four weeks prior to the meeting itself.

-(4) The Director may convene extraordinary Members’ Assemblies in accordance with Paragraph 3, 2nd sentence.
-He is obliged to convene a meeting if three members so request.
+(4) The Director may convene extraordinary Members’ Assemblies in accordance with paragraph 3, sentence 2.
+He/She is obliged to convene a meeting if one-fifth of the members so request.

 (5) The Members’ Assembly elects a chairperson and a secretary to take the minutes of each meeting.

-(6) The Members’ Assembly constitutes a quorum if at least one third of the members are present in person and at least two thirds of the votes are represented.
+(6) The Members’ Assembly constitutes a quorum if at least one-third of the members are present in person and at least two-thirds of the votes are represented.
 Resolutions should be unanimous and can be passed only with a majority of votes.
 The same applies to elections.
-Decisions may be voted upon in writing, providing no member immediately objects.
+Resolutions adopted in the Members’ Assembly are written down in the minutes of the meeting by the secretary.
+These minutes are to be undersigned by those mentioned in paragraph 5.
+Resolutions may be voted upon in writing, providing no member immediately objects.

 (7) Ordinary members who are prevented from attending a Members’ Assembly may vote by proxy through another ordinary member.
 No member may cast more than three votes.

-(8) Members of the Academic Advisory Board and the Board of Trustees of the Foundation (Article 2, Para 2) are invited to the meetings of the Members’ Assembly.
-They have deliberative votes.
+(8) Members of the Academic Advisory Board and the Board of Trustees of the Foundation (article 2, paragraph 2) are invited to meetings of the Members’ Assembly.
+They each have an advisory vote.

 (1) The Director of the Society is the head of the Kolleg (Rector).
-In collaboration with the Secretary (Article 11), he is responsible for the day-to-day business of the Society and for preparing the annual budget.
+In collaboration with the Secretary (article 11), the Director is responsible for the day-to-day business of the Society and for preparing the annual budget.

-(2) If the Director is prevented from carrying out his duties, he is to be represented in academic matters by the Permanent Fellow of the Kolleg (Article 9) who is most senior in age, and in business matters by the Secretary, unless he himself or the Members’ Assembly makes another arrangement.
+(2) If the Director is prevented from carrying out the duties of his or her office, he or she is to be represented in academic matters by a Permanent Fellow of the Kolleg who is determined by the Steering Committee (article 9) and in business matters by the Secretary unless the Director himself/herself or the Members’ Assembly provides for another arrangement.

-(3) The Director is elected for a period of five years by the Members’ Assembly with the agreement of the Board of Trustees of the Foundation (Article 2, Para 2).
-The Director cannot be voted out of office except for serious reasons.
+(3) The Director is elected for a period of five years by the Members’ Assembly with agreement of the Board of Trustees of the Foundation (article 2, paragraph 2).
+The Director cannot be voted out of office except for reasons of a serious nature.
 Reelection is possible.
-If he is not elected from among the Permanent Fellows of the Kolleg, the Director-elect is to be appointed a Permanent Fellow; this appointment is not limited by the term of his office as Director.
-If the new Director is not elected in time or if the new Director takes up office at a later date, the former Director stays in office for the respective period.
+In consultation with the Board of Trustees, the Members’ Assembly appoints a search committee prior to the election.
+The chairman of the committee is an ordinary member of the Society.
+The committee consists of the chairman and an equal number of members from the Academic Advisory Board, from among the Permanent Fellows (article 9) and of scholars from outside the Wissenschaftskolleg.
+If the new Director is not elected in time or if the new Director takes up office at a later date, the former Director stays in office for the corresponding period.

-(4) The Director confers regularly with the other Permanent Fellows on the academic work of the Kolleg, the appointment of Fellows and the invitation of guests.
-His aim should be consensual decisions.
+(5) The Director confers regularly with the other Permanent Fellows regarding the academic work of the Kolleg, the appointment of Fellows and the invitation of guests.
+His/Her aim should be consensual decisions.